Larry Charles: Film

 Charles's feature debut was Masked and Anonymous (2003) which he directed, and co-wrote with Bob Dylan (under the pseudonyms Rene Fontaine and Sergei Petrov, respectively).
 The film received a mixed reaction from audiences and critics alike; it did poorly at the box office.
 Charles maintains it takes many viewings to get true enjoyment from the film: "I want the movie to be like a great Bob Dylan song that is listened to over and over and for people to [go] back and see it again and get a lot more things, or totally different things."

-His second feature film as director, the Sacha Baron Cohen comedy mockumentary Borat!, was much more successful; it "set new records in terms of profitability; on a budget of 18 million dollars, it grossed in excess of 261 million dollars."
+His second feature film as director, the Sacha Baron Cohen comedy mockumentary Borat, was much more successful; it "set new records in terms of profitability; on a budget of 18 million dollars, it grossed in excess of 261 million dollars."
 In an interview, Charles discussed how, because of the nature of the mockumentary process, he had to act as well, even if none of his performance made it to the screen: "We all, especially me, had to play a character as well.
 I wasn't Larry Charles when we were on the road.
-We all had to be in character, and we had to balance that with our aesthetic and logistical needs to produce the movie properly [...]
-The director also had to act."
-The film was nominated for Best Motion Picture — Musical or Comedy at the Golden Globes.
+We all had to be in character, and we had to balance that with our aesthetic and logistical needs to produce the movie properly...The director also had to act."
+The film was nominated for Best Motion Picture—Musical or Comedy at the Golden Globes.

-Charles's third film was Religulous — a documentary about Bill Maher's take on the state of contemporary religion — which was released in October 2008.
+Charles's third film was Religulous—a documentary about Bill Maher's take on the state of contemporary religion—which was released in October 2008.

+Charles directed an unreleased biography of Larry David, set to be released on March 1, 2022, titled The Larry David Story.
+A few hours prior to its scheduled release, the film was postponed; according to HBO, this was at David's request.
+In a podcast appearance with Marc Maron on October 5, 2023, Charles described the documentary as the result of a four-hour conversation, adding that he had not spoken to David since the release was canceled.